-Remember those times in school when you were able to just follow along while your teacher was explaining a topic, and it made so much sense that you didn’t bother to take notes or study that night for the next quiz, only to discover when reading the very first question, that your grasp of the subject wasn’t nearly as strong as you first thought?
+Remember those times in school when you were able to just follow along while your teacher was explaining a topic.
+It made so much sense that you didn’t bother to take notes or study that night for the morning quiz.
+Then, when reading the very first question you discover that your grasp of the subject wasn’t nearly as strong as you first thought?
 That’s where I am right now on the topic of forgiveness.
 I’m beginning to suspect that my earlier understanding of forgiveness may have been incomplete.

 A Possible Motive